edinburgh-napier/set09121/lectures/lecture11.md

 - Game Physics Engine Development, Millington.
 - If you ever want to build your own physics engine this is the book.
 - It does introduce some of the physics concepts well.
-- Unless you need to know this information it isn't necessary.
+- Unless you need to know this information, it isn't necessary.

 ![image](assets/images/physics_book.jpg) <!-- .element width="30%" -->